keycloak/keycloak-community/design/client-initiated-backchannel-authentication-flow.md

 ## Scope

-This design document does not cover all features defined in CIBA protocol specification.
+This design document does not cover all features defined in [CIBA protocol specification](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html).
 As the first step toward supporting full-fledged CIBA protocol specification, this design document covers only some parts of features defined in CIBA protocol specification.
 The details are shown in "Inside CIBA Protocol" section.

+This design document covers all features defined in [FAPI CIBA profile](https://openid.net/specs/openid-financial-api-ciba-ID1.html) so as to make keycloak become [Certified FAPI CIBA OpenID Provider](https://openid.net/certification/) in the future.

 After accomplishing this first step, additional features support will be treated by the next versions of this design document.